RyannKim327/Python-Programming-Compillation/README.md

-# FirstTkinter
+# It's Py
-My first Tkinter program

-For mobile users, try to use replit.
+Compillation of Python Programs.
+For mobile users, use Pydroid3.